-This site contains useful information regarding Breast Implant Illness.
+Welcome, this site contains useful information regarding Breast Implant Illness (BII).

 The recovery of a particular illness is going to begin with removing any interference with the body.
-That’s when reversal can occur, not from symptomatic treatment which treats the symptoms but not the source.
+That is when reversal can occur, not from symptomatic treatment which treats the symptoms but not the source.

-Many women with breast implants have unknowingly developed various symptoms in response to the foreign body reaction, toxins, and oxidative stress from their breast implants.
-They began seeking help from their physician and specialists – adjusting their lifestyles to cleaner eating, less work, various health treatments – without resolve until connecting their symptoms to a systemic response to their breast implants regardless of make or model.
+Thousands of women with breast implants have developed various symptoms in response to the inflammation (foreign body reaction) and toxicity from their breast implants.
+They began seeking help from their physician and specialists – many adjust their lifestyles to cleaner eating, less work, various health treatments – without resolve until connecting their symptoms to a systemic response to their breast implants regardless of make or model.

 Why explant without replacement?

-- You have many unexplainable symptoms, such as: fatigue, cognitive dysfunction (brain fog, memory loss), muscle aches, joint pain, hair loss, recurring infections, problems with thyroid and adrenals.
+- You have many unexplainable symptoms, such as: fatigue, cognitive dysfunction (brain fog, memory loss), muscle aches, joint pain, hair loss, dryness throughout the body, recurring infections, gastrointestinal and digestive issues, rashes, problems with thyroid and adrenals.